jakzale/XTeamDebuggingSample/README.md

 Using either the _Variables_ pane, or the debugger console we can inspect the state of the local variables:
 - after inspecting the `yield` variable, we notice that it is set to `0`.
 - after inspecting what keys got loaded to the configuration we notice that the configuration does not contain an entry for `YIELD_SCIENCE`, but an entry for `YEILD_SCIENCE`.

-Note that, if you want to list the entries in the `configuration` object from the debugger console, you need to evaluate the following expression:
+Note that, if we want to list the entries in the `configuration` object from the debugger console, we need to evaluate the following expression:
 ``` csharp
 ((Microsoft.Extensions.Configuration.EnvironmentVariables.EnvironmentVariablesConfigurationProvider)System.Linq.Enumerable.First(configuration.Providers)).Data.Keys
 ```